tasoskrhs/conditional_ZIMM/README.md

 and will install all required packages.

 Please refer to https://www.tensorflow.org/install/pip#linux_1 for more information on how to set up TensorFlow with GPU acceleration.
+GPU acceleration is preferable but not mandatory.

-## Preparation
+## Input data
-* Download input data from:
+Please find the data corresponding to each experiment under `\input_data` .
+For further information refer to the published paper and `data_loading.py`

 ## Training